-Sharing developments and experience COVID-19
+Sharing developments and experience

 From the early stages of the pandemic, the PwC network put a team in place to monitor developments globally and to highlight areas of critical importance to ensure we did not compromise on audit quality.
-More than two years into the pandemic, we have maintained our focus on those areas impacting our clients, our people and how we work.
-We have leveraged the guidance developed by our network to provide sustained, consistent leadership and guidance on audit quality and equip our teams to consider their clients' unique circumstances and respond accordingly.
+We have leveraged the guidance developed by our network to provide consistent leadership and guidance on audit quality and equip our teams to consider their client's unique circumstances and respond accordingly.